nagoadvisory/web-sprint-challenge-single-page-applications/README.md

 **Read these instructions carefully.
 Understand exactly what is expected _before_ starting this Sprint Challenge.**
 **READ ALL INSTRUCTIONS BEFORE REACHING OUT TO ASK A QUESTION!!**
-(that above part was because the FAQs section answers 75% of questions)
+(that above part was because the FAQs section answers 75% of questions) TESTING

 This challenge allows you to practice the concepts and techniques learned over the past sprint and apply them in a concrete project.
 This sprint explored **single page applications**.
 During this sprint, you studied **routing, forms, and testing in cypress**.
 In your challenge this week, you will demonstrate your mastery of these skills by creating **Lambda Eats**, a website designed to bring food to hungry coders.